Vodeclic/vodeclic_logger/README.md

 ###### Grape :

-To use the vodeclic gem with Grape mount in a Rails app, add this to your app :
+To use the vodeclic gem with Grape mounted in a Rails app, add this to your app :
 ```ruby
 class ApiInstrumenter < Grape::Middleware::Base
   def initialize(app)